 When to Spay or Neuter Your Cat

-The standard recommendation in Calgary is 4–5 months of age.
+The standard recommendation in Calgary is 4 to 5 months of age.
 Female cats can go into heat as young as 4 months, so spaying just before that prevents heat cycles, accidental pregnancy, and reduces mammary cancer risk by over 90%.
+The American Veterinary Medical Association's policy on early-age neutering and the American Association of Feline Practitioners both support pre-pubertal sterilisation, but the exact timing for your cat is a veterinarian's call based on your cat's health and behaviour.

-Many shelters and rescues perform pediatric spay/neuter at 8–10 weeks (kitten must weigh at least 2 lbs).
-It's safe, well-studied, and used so cats can be adopted out already fixed.
+Many shelters and rescues perform paediatric spay/neuter at 8 to 10 weeks once kittens reach the clinic's minimum weight.
+It's safe and well-studied, which is why cats are usually adopted out already fixed.
 Bringing home a kitten?
 Most are already done.

 Adult or senior cats (6+ months)

 Surgery is safe at any age.
-Older cats may need pre-anesthetic blood work to confirm liver and kidney function before anesthesia.
+Older cats may need pre-anaesthetic blood work to confirm liver and kidney function before anaesthesia.
 The risk is low and the health benefits still apply.
+Your vet will decide whether bloodwork is required for your individual cat.

 Pregnant or in-heat cats

-Yes, this is possible — even under the City of Calgary No-Cost program.
+Yes, this is possible, even under the City of Calgary No-Cost program.
 Spaying a pregnant cat ends the pregnancy.
-It's a personal/ethical decision, but most rescues and clinics will perform the surgery to prevent more unwanted kittens, especially in Calgary where shelters are at capacity.
+It's a personal and ethical decision, but most rescues and clinics will perform the surgery to prevent more unwanted kittens, especially in Calgary where shelters are at capacity.
+Talk to your veterinarian about the right timing for your cat.

 Cat Spay/Neuter Recovery Timeline